undix/ugai/README.md

 However, restrictions apply to the total number and logic of items in the `navigation` menu and the available media storage size.

 ##### Example Scenario:
-Suppose you have a collection of 17,000 official educational textbooks in PDF format, issued by the Ministry of Education in your country.
-You plan to store these on a server for a high school using the MR3420 device.
-Also you already have hundreds education video created by your local high school teachers it self.
+Imagine you have a collection of 17,000 educational textbooks in PDF format, officially issued by your country's Ministry of Education as standard text book.
+You intend to store these on an MR3420 server for high school use.
+Additionally, you have hundreds of educational videos created by local high school teachers.

 **Organize Your Collection:**
 1. **Segment by Reader Level:** Since these resources are for a high school, separate any non-high school materials into a different Calibre database.